Python Package Structure for Scientific Python Projects#

 Important

-Many Python tools depend upon tools in other language and / or complex builds with compilation steps.
-Many developers thus appreciate / are used to features of the flat layout.
+Many Python tools depend upon tools in other languages and/or complex builds with compilation steps.
+Many maintainers prefer features of the flat layout for more complex builds.

 Why most scientific Python packages do not use source

 However, the advantages of using the src/package layout for a beginner are significant.
-As such, we recommend that if you are getting started with creating a package, that you consider using a src/package layout.
+As such, we recommend that you use the src/package layout if you are creating a new package.

 What does the flat layout structure look like?#